Bauman Street (Ulitsa Baumana)Parks and walks

 The Kazan State Theater of Young Spectators (TYS) is widely known for its repertoire.
-In addition to the plays for kids, there is also a choice of performances for the youth and adults.
-In general, the plays are based on the works of literature and raise the issues and topics which are dear to every spectator.
+In addition to plays for kids, there is also a choice of performances for youth and adults.
+In general, the plays are based on literature works and raise the issues and topics which are dear to every spectator.

 TYS is situated in the building of the former Merchants' Assembly.
 The exuberant architecture of the building always attracts attention of tourists and is an excellent background for your photos.

 Due to the high demand we recommend purchasing tickets in advance.
 Tickets can be purchased online or in person by visiting the theatre box office.